traliach/per_scholas_school/online-resume/README.md

-# Online Resume (PA 307.4.1)
+# Online Resume form course (PA 307.4.1)

 This folder is a self-contained copy of my HTML/CSS resume project.
-Everything is plain markup and styles so I can open it directly in a browser (no build tools).
+Everything is plain markup and styles so I can open it directly in a browser

 ## Folder Structure

-- `html/index.html` – main resume page with three sections (profile, employment/education, skills).
+- `html/index.html` –  The main resume page with three sections (profile, employment/education, skills).
-- `css/styles.css` – single stylesheet for the resume layout and responsive tweaks.
+- `css/styles.css` – A single stylesheet for the resume layout and responsive tweaks.
 - `assets/images/` – headshot, contact icons, and the original wireframe screenshot.
-- `README.md` – this overview plus resource links.
+- `README.md` – this overview plus resource links where i looked up

 ## How to View

-1. Open the `online-resume` folder in VS Code (or any editor with Live Server).
+1. Open the `online-resume` folder in VS Code Live Server
-2. Launch Live Server on `html/index.html` or open it via `file:///`.
-3. Resize the browser to see the desktop vs. mobile layout (two-column grid collapses to a single column under 900px).
+2. Resize the browser to see the desktop vs. mobile layout.

 ## Notes